MetaMorphys/EucalyptusPool/README.md

 # Promotion
 Eucalyptus stake pool promotes the United Nations Sustainable Development Goal 13 for Climate Action by regulating emissions and advancing renewable energy to combat climate change and its effects.

-# About Infrastructure:
+# Infrastructure:
-Cardano Nodes are running on the professionally maintained bare metal high availability Linux Servers.
+Cardano nodes are running on the professionally maintained bare metal high availability Linux Servers.

 <!DOCTYPE html>
 <html>